 A large number of people, especially children, suffer from defects in the mitochondria.
 Depending on which cells are affected, a child can have strokes, seizures, gastro-intestinal problems, blindness, deafness, muscle failure, diabetes, developmental delays, heart and kidney problems, immune system problems and liver disease.
 Whole systems within a body can begin to fail and the life of the child is compromised, changed or ended.

 While mitochondrial disease is still considered by many to be a rare and relatively unknown disease; that is changing quickly.
 Each year the estimates of the number of people with mitochondrial disease keep increasing as the medical community learns more about this disease.
-Part of the reason for this is that this field of medicine is so new.
-It was just 15 years ago that scientists first linked a mutation in mitochondrial genes to a disease.
-Today, with over 120 defect-causing mutations identified and new research revealing how the defects in the mitochondria trigger a wide variety of medical problems, more and more focus is being placed on the role the mitochondria play in keeping our bodies functioning properly.
+Part of the reason for this is that this field of medicine is still relatively new.
+It was just over 30 years ago that scientists first linked a mutation in mitochondrial genes to a disease.
+Today, with over 275 defect-causing mutations identified and new research revealing how the defects in the mitochondria trigger a wide variety of medical problems, more and more focus is being placed on the role the mitochondria play in keeping our bodies functioning properly.

 Studies now suggest that when you combine the number of people that have defects in the elec tron transport chain with those patients with other diseases of the mitochondria such as CPT-II, carnitine transporter, MCAD, SCAD, LCHAD/Trifunctional protein deficiency, LCAD, pyruvate dehydrogenase, adenine nucleotide transporter, Freidriech Ataxia, mitochondrial DNA mutations, TCA deficiencies, and glutaric acidurias, the number of people suffering from mitochondrial disease is somewhere in the 1/1000 to 1/2000 range.
 This would make mitochondrial disease the most common disorder of metabolism currently known today in the medical field.